Jira

 Retrieve details of a specific Jira issue.

-Issue ID or Key, Fields to Include, Expand Options, Update History, Custom Field IDs, Include All Custom Fields
+Issue ID or Key, Fields, Expand, Update History, Custom Field IDs, Include All Custom Fields

 Issue ID or Key, Issue